 The hash generated along with the filename will change whenever we rebuild the application.

 Now, let's consider a hypothetical situation where clicking on submit while adding a task throws an error in production.
-We find that only the total task count is updated, but the task is not created.
+Using Chrome devtools, we find that only the total task count is updated, but the task is not created.

 Debugging Backend APIs